Terry Pratchett's The Colour of Magic: Differences from original texts

 Although the film generally remains true to the original novels, several scenes and characters were removed or merged with others to bring the script to a reasonable length.
 Noting that "there wasn't time for everything", the producers cut completely the scene in the Temple of Bel-Shamharoth and the associated plotline about the significance of the number eight; Director Vadim Jean defended the decision, saying "we could have gone there, but we went to the Wyrmberg instead.
 There [were] time constraints and we could have gone one way or the other, so we went the whole hog on just one."
 The scenes in the Wyrmberg were themselves shortened and simplified, reducing the character of Li!ort to a cameo and losing the characters of K!sdra, Greicha and Hrun completely.

-The inter-wizard rivalry at Unseen University, by contrast, was expanded and spread out throughout the film, while in the novels the sequences are short and mainly found in The Light Fantastic.
+The inter-wizard rivalry at Unseen University ("Dead Man's Pointy Shoes"), by contrast, was expanded and spread out throughout the film, while in the novels the sequences are short and mainly found in The Light Fantastic.
 This established Trymon as a more easily recognisable antagonist.

 To avoid the necessity of explaining the deus ex machina in detail, the Octavo in the film simply causes A'Tuin to roll to recapture Rincewind, whereas in the novel, a complicated "change spell" returns him to the disc.
 The creatures from the Dungeon Dimensions which invade reality at the end of The Light Fantastic, and Rincewind's fight in the Dungeon Dimensions themselves, are completely omitted, and Trymon is simply driven mad by reading the Octavo spells at the end of the film version.
 Galder Weatherwax is also killed by Trymon in the film version, whereas, in the books, he is killed by accidentally summoning the Luggage instead of Rincewind.

 In the book, Rincewind never attempted suicide, whereas in the film version, he tries to take his own life by jumping into the river Ankh.

 His circumstances of spotting the Luggage are additionally different: in the book he spots it while sitting in the Broken Drum, while in the film he spots it while being carried up from the River Ankh on an empty pallet.

 In the book, Twoflower was toothless and wore dentures.
 In the film, Twoflower's teeth were his own.